yasevplaton/test-python-node/readme.md

-# Test python-node task in citorus
+# Test python-node task for citorus
 by Platon Yasev

 First of all you have to install [the last stable version of Node.js & NPM](https://nodejs.org/en/download/current/) and [Anaconda](https://www.anaconda.com/products/individual).
 I've used Node 12.16.0, npm 6.13.4, conda 4.8.3, python 3.8.3.